MouseBiteLabs/Game-Boy-DMG-Color/README.md

 ![PXL_20220802_005512608](https://user-images.githubusercontent.com/97127539/184281827-b895435b-7d21-43ca-b96a-29d2cdd5e0c2.jpg)

 After that, it was just a matter of connecting the FFC from the CPU to the IPS board, tucking it under the boards ensuring no kinks or sharp bends, and screwing it together.
+Once assembled, I opened the OSD menu for the IPS kit (Select + A + B) and changed the vertical and horizontal offsets (my values were 78 and 29, respectively) to center the image on the screen.
+The image centering function is one of the biggest reasons I chose this IPS kit.

 Next to an original DMG… one can really see the improvements!